The following orientation activities will take place during your first two weeks in the dept:

 lab safety training

 This is a general, campus-wide lab safety seminar presented by Environmental Health & Safety.
+You have already been registered for this event.
 Please see the lab safety training page for more information on training sessions you should complete.
-EH&S asks that you complete online Biosafety Training prior to this session.

 faculty research presentations

 There will be weekly presentations by faculty members throughout Autumn Quarter to provide an overview of their research.
 Talks will be held on Fridays in Foege S-110, before research reports, during Autumn Quarter.
 Please check the presentation schedule for more information.